gofrontier-com/frontierdigital.github.io/content/terms/terms.md

 ## 5 CHARGES AND PAYMENT
 5.1 Unless otherwise agreed by the parties in writing, the Charges for the Services shall be calculated on a time and materials basis:

-(a) the Charges shall be calculated in accordance with the Supplier’s daily fee rates, as set out in its current price list at the date of the Contract [displayed on its website ] or [the Statement of Work];
+(a) the Charges shall be calculated in accordance with the Supplier’s daily fee rates, as set out in its current price list at the date of the Contract [displayed on its website] or [the Statement of Work];

 (b) the Supplier’s daily fee rates for each individual are calculated on the basis of an eight-hour day from 8.00 am to 5.00 pm worked on Business Days; and

-(c) the Supplier shall be entitled to charge an overtime rate of [PERCENTAGE]% of the daily fee rate on a pro-rata basis for each part day or for any time worked by individuals whom it engages on the Services outside the hours referred to in Clause 5.1(b).
+(c) the Supplier shall be entitled to charge an overtime rate of 150% of the daily fee rate on a pro-rata basis for each part day or for any time worked by individuals whom it engages on the Services outside the hours referred to in Clause 5.1(b).

 5.2 The Supplier shall be entitled to charge the Customer for any expenses reasonably incurred by the individuals whom the Supplier engages in connection with the Services including travelling expenses, hotel costs, subsistence and any associated expenses, and for the cost of services provided by third parties and required by the Supplier for the performance of the Services, and for the cost of any materials.